9 Reasons to Be Pumped About the 2022 NFL Season

-9 reasons to be pumped about the 2022 NFL season originally appeared on NBC Sports Chicago
+9 reasons to be pumped about the 2022 NFL season originally appeared on NBC Sports Washington

 The dog days of summer mean one thing: it’s almost football season.